Type your question then click from the drop-down list 👇

 Livestock Ownership Requirements

 Ensure compliance with Western Australia's livestock ownership regulations by registering with the Department of Primary Industries and Regional Development (DPIRD) to obtain a Property Identification Code (PIC).
-According to the Biosecurity and Agriculture Management (Identification and Movement of Stock and Apiaries) Regulations 2013, all livestock owners in Morangup must adhere to these requirements.
+According to the Bio-security and Agriculture Management (Identification and Movement of Stock and Apiaries) Regulations 2013, all livestock owners in Morangup must adhere to these requirements.

 Proper identification of livestock is crucial to prevent them from straying onto public roads, posing risks to road users.
-Similar to responsible pet ownership, where microchipping and registration aid in swift reunions, effective livestock identification facilitates quick resolution of wandering livestock incidents.
+Similar to responsible pet ownership, where micro-chipping and registration aid in swift reunions, effective livestock identification facilitates quick resolution of wandering livestock incidents.

 For assistance with registration and compliance, contact the Toodyay Rangers at 9574 9370.

 Being a responsible animal owner extends beyond compliance with regulations.
-Familiarize yourself with the laws governing livestock ownership in Morangup to ensure responsible care and management.
+Familiarise yourself with the laws governing livestock ownership in Morangup to ensure responsible care and management.
 The Western Australian Department of Agriculture and Food offers resources and guidance to assist you in fulfilling your responsibilities as a livestock owner.

 Furthermore, it's essential to understand that keeping livestock may require planning approval, particularly in Special Rural Areas designated under Town Planning Scheme No 4.
-Livestock encompasses various animals, including horses, cows, sheep, llamas, alpacas, and goats.
+Livestock encompasses various animals, including horses, cows, sheep, llamas, alpacas, and Goats.
 While rural-zoned properties typically don't necessitate planning approval for livestock keeping, exceptions may apply if the property operates as part of a larger commercial enterprise.

 Animal Welfare in Emergencies on-call coordinator